See About Monitoring for what Monitor does and how to use it.

 - Leave this at "N".
 See Show Results for more information.

-- Click to open a text box showing the web service URL your computer can use to run the Monitor given by your inputs here.
+Use thebutton to open a text box at the bottom of the screen showing the web service URL your computer would use to run the Monitor given by your inputs here.

 When you click Return Result, Monitor executes the URL that your inputs here created.
 Because Monitor is a web service designed to be read by your computers, viewing the results in your browser may be confusing.
 You cannot hurt anything but it may look like it.